Sam Sullivan: Project Civil City

 Sullivan conducted an informal survey on his website asking visitors how they felt about civil disorder in the City of Vancouver.
 On November 26, 2006, he released the results of his survey and created a new program called Project Civil City, which is known as the mayor's effort to enhance public order in Vancouver's public areas.
 The conclusion of Project Civil City was that police were not the answer to the city's social problems.
 The police chief of that time was opposed to the project, saying "I'm not in favor of this kind of position" and "I can do this job".
 Throughout his term, Sullivan was criticized by the opposition for his reluctance to hire more police.
 An important initiative of Project Civil City was the creation of the Street to Home Foundation, whose goal was to encourage philanthropists in the city to contribute toward the solution to homelessness.

 An initiative Sullivan championed was CAST(chronic addiction substitution treatment).
 This would prescribe drugs to people with addictions.
 He formed a group called Inner Change which raised several million dollars to support the SALOME drug trials.
 An important goal was to reduce overdose deaths.
 This was opposed by the opposition.

 Statistics from the Vancouver Police Board indicate that in 2005, the year before he became mayor, 51,429 property crimes were reported in the city.
 In 2008, his final year as Mayor there were 40,514 property crimes.

-However, in its first two years, homelessness went up 54 to 78 percent, drug offenses doubled, and street disorder went up 84 percent.
+However, in its first two years, homelessness went up 54 to 78 per cent, drug offences doubled, and street disorder went up 84 per cent.
 The project was cancelled in 2010.

 Civic strike

 A civic strike of Vancouver's inside, outside, and library workers that began on July 26, 2007, was dubbed "Sam's Strike" by the strikers.
 The strike lasted 88 days and was the second longest in Vancouver's history; the longest was 90 days under Mayor Mike Harcourt in 1981.
 The unions blamed Sullivan's intransigence at the bargaining table for prolonging the strike.
 The union cited the city never tabling a written counteroffer as evidence of the city not negotiating.
 A mediator was called in who recommended 17.5% (21% compounded), which was the amount accepted by the rest of the municipalities in the region.
 When two of the civic unions rejected the recommendation, public support collapsed, and within the week a new vote by the three civic unions accepted the deal.
-On October 19, 2007 CUPE Local 391 voted 71 percent in favour of the city's offer and ended the strike.
+On October 19, 2007 CUPE Local 391 voted 71 per cent in favour of the city's offer and ended the strike.